AlvaStudio/vtl2/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [VitaliumTalk](https://litecointalk.io/) forums.
+* Discuss on the [VitaliumTalk](https://vitaliumtalk.io/) forums.
-* Discuss general Vitalium development on #litecoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=litecoin-dev).
+* Discuss general Vitalium development on #vitalium-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=vitalium-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)